-Congratulations on purchasing the K7SOM mainboard.
-This mainboard has a Socket-462 processor socket for the AMD K7 type of processors.
-You can install any of these processors on this mainboard.
-This mainboard supports front-side bus speed of 200/266MHz.
+Congratulations on purchasing the K7S5A mainboard.
+This mainboard has a Socket-A processor socket for the type of AMD K7 processors.
+You can install any one of these processors on the mainboard.
+The mainboard supports front-side bus speeds of 200/266MHz.

-This mainboard uses SiS 740 chipset that supports a DDR interface, Ultra DMA 33/66/100 function and remarkably high system performance under all types of system operations.
-This mainboard has a built-in AC97 Codec, providing an AMR (Audio Modem Riser) slot to support Audio and Modem application, and a built-in 10BaseT/100BaseTX Network Interface.
-This mainboard has the embedded 256-bit 3D AGP Graphics Accelerator with 64MB frame buffer, supporting AGP 4X 266MHz mode up to 2GB/s bandwidth, which provides a direct connection between the graphics sub-system and memory so that the graphics do not have to compete for processor time with other devices on the PCI bus.
-In addition, this mainboard has an extended set of ATX I/O Ports including PS/2 keyboard and mouse ports, two USB ports, a parallel port, one serial port and one VGA port.
-Connecting the Extended USB Module to this mainboard can add two extra USB ports.
+This mainboard uses the SiS 735 chipset which supports a 4X AGP slot for highly graphics display, DDR interface and Ultra DMA 33/66/100 function, provides outstanding high system performance under all types of system operations.
+The mainboard has a built-in AC97 Codec, provides an AMR (Audio Modem Riser) slot to support Audio and Modem application, and has a built-in 10BaseT/100BaseTX Network Interface.
+In addition, the mainboard has an extended set of ATX I/O Ports including PS/2 keyboard and mouse ports, two USB ports, a parallel port, and two serial ports.
+Two extra USB ports can be added using the Extended USB Module that connects to the mainboard.

-This mainboard has all features you need to develop a powerful multimedia workstation.
-The board is Micro ATX size and has power connectors for an ATX power supply.
+This mainboard has all the features you need to develop a powerful multimedia workstation.
+The board is ATX size and has power connectors for an ATX power supply.